burak091/fedora-linux-user-disk-samba-management/README.md

 ## Windows Client Access

+First, the permissions of the parent directories of the first shared folder were configured to ensure that Samba users had at least read and execute access.
+This was necessary to allow proper traversal to the shared directory.
+Before access to the shared directories was established, several test files were placed inside the folders to verify whether the file contents could be accessed correctly.
+Next, the permissions and ownership of the shared directories were reconfigured recursively to ensure consistent and correct access control across all files and subdirectories.
+To simplify access from the Windows client, shortcuts to the shared folders were created on the Windows desktop.
+The first shared folder was then accessed using Samba user accounts, and tests were performed to confirm that the permissions assigned to Samba users were functioning as intended.
+The second shared folder was accessed as a guest user, and access tests were conducted to verify that the permissions defined for guest access were working correctly.
+Before performing the guest access test, the necessary Windows local security policy was enabled via gpedit.msc to allow connections to network shares using guest access.
+An additional configuration was performed to ensure that SELinux did not prevent users from exercising read and write permissions on the previously added test files.

 <img width="760" height="247" alt="image" src="https://github.com/user-attachments/assets/658f1d7e-9ece-4030-8ac8-e0f61a08adab" /><br><br>
 When the directory /home/user1/share2 is shared via Samba on a Linux system, all of its parent directories must have at least read and execute permissions for the Samba users.
 The read (r) permission allows listing the contents of a directory, while the execute (x) permission allows entering directories and accessing files and subdirectories within them.